Planting and Growing Kale

 Kale is an exceptionally cold-tolerant crop with a sweet flavor enhanced by frost and cold weather.
 The open-pollinated varieties are excellent for harvesting at either full size or baby-leaf stage, while the frilly hybrids are best for full-size production.

-I have had some after a freeze and before.
+I have eaten some after a freeze and before.
 I can say I don't care for it.
 Red or green.
 But there are many people who do like it.
 They like to stir-fry it, make smoothies out of it and a whole lot of other stuff.
-If I have to eat it, then stir-fried with rice or hamburger meat would make it tolerable to me.
+If I have to eat it, then stir-fried or hamburger meat would make it tolerable to me.

 There are many different types of styles, two colors and many textures.
 They come in open pollinated, heirloom and hybrid form.
 Most kale can have a few leaves harvested without having to pull up the whole plant.
 While it is better grown in cool weather, it will still produce when things warm up a bit.